GingerKiwi/gingerkiwi-blog-2023/src/blog/2023-08-08-design-tools-and-tips-for-backend-devs-01.md

 5. Go through the design one element at a time on each page to get the css.
 6. For measurements that have more than 2 decimal points, just round up or down to the closest.
 For example letter spacing of 0.54688rem becomes 0.55 rem.
 7. You will still have to figure out the layout with css grid, flexbox, or a combination of the two.
 Don't worry there will be at least one future article on that.
-## Congratulations You've Your the First Step!
+## Congratulations You've Taken the First Step!

 If you've made it this far you're well on your way to quickly finding and using designs so you can focus on coding.
 This is just a start, but it's a much quicker way to have a great design than muddling through from scratch.
 Keep reading this series for more design tools and tips for backend developers!
 ### Next in This Series: